 Yes.
-You can pass the strep infection to other people until you have been treated with an antibiotic for 1 to 3 days.
-Children who have strep throat should not go back to school or day care until their fever has gone away and they have taken an antibiotic for at least 24 hours.
+Strep throat is contagious.
+You can pass the strep infection to other people until you have been treated appropriately with an antibiotic.
+Children who have strep throat should not go back to school or daycare until their fever has gone away and they have taken an antibiotic for at least 24 hours.

-Your doctor may use a test called the rapid strep test.
-For this test, the doctor uses a long cotton swab to take some of the mucus from the back of your throat.
-The results of this test can be ready in about 15 minutes.
+Your doctor may use a test called the rapid strep test to diagnose strep throat.
+For this test, the doctor uses a long cotton swab to take some of the fluid or mucus from the back of your throat.
+The results of this test can be ready in less than 15 minutes.

-Your doctor may also do a culture of the mucus.
-A sample of the mucus is sent to a laboratory.
+Your doctor may also do a culture of your mucus.
+If so, he or she will send a sample of your mucus to a laboratory.
 This test is called a throat culture.
 It can take up to 2 days to learn the results of a strep culture.

 The rapid strep test and the culture can tell your doctor if you have strep throat.
 If something else is causing your sore throat, these tests do not tell what it is.

 Strep throat is treated with antibiotics.
-Antibiotics kill bacteria, which helps ease the symptoms of strep throat and helps it go away a little faster.
-It can also prevent a few rare but serious conditions that people who have strep throat might develop, such as rheumatic fever or kidney inflammation.
+Antibiotics kill bacteria.
+Killing bacteria helps ease the symptoms of strep throat and helps it go away a little faster.
+Antibiotics can also prevent a few rare, but serious conditions that people who have strep throat might develop.
+These include rheumatic fever or kidney inflammation.

 It is important to take all of the antibiotics your doctor prescribes.
-This reduces the risk that your symptoms will return and also helps prevent antibiotic resistance.
+This reduces the risk that your symptoms will return.
+It also helps prevent antibiotic resistance.